pmcgrenery/WxBrief/README.md

 #### Logo:

 To create a logo that scaled well across all devices and zoom levels I decided to create the logo as an svg image file type.
 This vector type image avoids any pixelation issues and renders perfectly on retina displays and adds to the professional aesthetic.

+The chosen company name hints at the intended use and user of the site.
+Wx is short for weather in many settings, particularily in aviation, and brief is the term used in aviation for the period when preflight briefing is being completed.
+The Wx is surrounded by a cartoon type cloud, again, to hint at the purpose for this site.
+I chose to use a simple cartoon cloud instead of a picture so as to keep the desired clean, simple, professional aesthetic of the site.

 #### Colour Scheme: